From arthritic pain to ligament instabilities, there are many knee injuries that can prevent you from performing your best.

 Patellar tendon supports are recommended for those with jumper’s knee.

-What to Look for When Buying a Patellar Knee Support
+What to Look for When Buying a Patellar Knee Strap or Support

-In this section, we’ll review some things you’ll want to look out for when choosing a knee support.
+In this section, we’ll review some things you’ll want to look out for when choosing the best patella knee strap or support for your needs.

 Both open and closed patella styles provide protection for the knee and help prevent re-injury.